Sebana02/Sparky/README.md

 To add a new language to the bot, follow these steps:

 1. `Create a new folder`: in the `locales` directory with the name of the language you want to add, using the IETF BCP 47 format for the language code (e.g., `en_US` for English, United States).
+A list of available language codes can be found in [locales.json](./locales/locales.json)

 2. `Add JSON files`: inside the new folder with every key-value pair, you can follow the structure of the existing languages or follow your own structure, but you have to make sure to include every key-value pair or else some parts may not work.
+It is recommended to copy the English language files and translate the values to your language.

+3. `Set the locale`: in the [`src/config.ts`](#configuration) file to the name of the new language folder you created.
+This property will only accept keys included in the [locales.json](./locales/locales.json) file.

-3. `Access literals`: These JSON files will be loaded into the global variable `globalThis.literals`.
+4. `Access literals`: These JSON files will be loaded into the global variable `globalThis.literals`.
 Each key is loaded as a result of concatenating the path of the JSON's structure with `.`.
 The type of the value is determined by the type of the value in the JSON file, and includes strings, numbers, arrays, and functions (for placeholders).
 Placeholders are represented by ordered numbers inside curly braces (e.g., `{0}`, `{1}`).
 If a value in the JSON file contains placeholders, it will be wrapped in a function that replaces the placeholders with the provided values when called.

 For example, this JSON: